k9mail/k9mail.app/contribute.md

 * The [BuildingK9](https://github.com/k9mail/k-9/wiki/BuildingK9) page has information on how to build K-9.
 It's important you run the tests (especially ones related to code you have directly changed) before submitting your code.
 * See the [Code Style](https://github.com/k9mail/k-9/wiki/CodeStyle) for information on formatting your code so it matches our style.
 * See the [Git Guide](https://github.com/k9mail/k-9/wiki/) for information on using Git and submitting pull requests

-## Designers

-The design of K-9 is constantly evolving.
-We have recently started to work on formalising our design guidelines for the app in a [design repository](https://github.com/k9mail/k-9-design).

 ## Documentation